Nothing as It Seems (song): Release and reception

 Outside the United States, the single was released commercially in Australia, Austria, Germany, Japan, and the United Kingdom.
 In Canada, "Nothing as It Seems" charted on the Rock Top 30 chart where it peaked at number two and stayed there for three weeks.
 "Nothing as It Seems" reached the top 30 in the UK and peaked at number seven on the Australian Singles Chart.
 "Nothing as It Seems" reached number 98 in Germany, number 83 in Switzerland, the top 50 in New Zealand, the top 40 in the Netherlands and Sweden, the top 30 in Ireland, and was a top ten success in Italy and Norway.

 In its review of the song, Billboard said, "Pearl Jam has once again thrown radio a curve with 'Nothing As It Seems'."
 In addition, it was stated, "This slowly unfolding track is moody and dark, marked by guitars that kick off the cut with acoustic strumming, then eventually explode into white-hot squalls.
 Along the way, there's a host of strange effects at play, from Eddie Vedder's echo-drenched vocals to Matt Cameron's hollowed tom shots."
 In his review of the song, David Stubbs of NME said, "Listening again to his gravelly, broodily opaque vocals here, it's hard to remember why anyone ever gave Eddie Vedder house room.
 This is the sort of 'grunge' sound that tractors get stuck in after three days of rain.
 "Nothing As It Seems" is, however, thoroughly redeemed by a good old-fashioned, studio-treated, Hendrix-style guitar solo, visceral and distressed, high and mighty."
 In its review of Binaural, The Guardian called the song "brooding and mysterious" and one of the album's "best moments."
 The song has been compared to the style of Pink Floyd.
 Although the song was not a major commercial success, it has been cited as a Pearl Jam fan favorite.

+Prior to releasing "Nothing as It Seems" on radio and CD, Pearl Jam made the single available online in Apple's QuickTime format through both the band's official Sony Music site and the website of their fan club the Ten Club, for 14 days, starting on the night of Sunday April 9, or on Monday April 10, 2000, one day before the single's radio-add date.